jsndz/caside/README.md

 7.  |<----- Exchange ICE -------| |
 8.  | |----- Exchange ICE --------->|
     |<--- Media Flow Starts --->|<--- Media Flow Starts ------>|

+What You Should Do Next

+1. Integrate Signaling with Media

+    When a client sends an SDP offer:

+        Use media.Manager to create or join a session.

+        Pass the SDP offer to the Session.HandleSDP method.

+        Send the SDP answer back via signaling (Client.Send).

+    When receiving ICE candidates:

+        Forward these candidates to the relevant Session via Session.AddICECandidate.

+    Handle client disconnections by cleaning up sessions and removing clients from rooms.

+2. Implement WebSocket Server Entrypoint

+    In cmd/signaling/main.go:

+        Set up HTTP server.

+        Upgrade HTTP connections to WebSocket.

+        Create Client instances for each WS connection.

+        Attach clients to the Hub.

+        Start client ReadPump and WritePump.

+        Initialize media.Manager and signaling.Hub.

+3. Establish Room <-> Session Mapping

+    Right now rooms contain clients, and media sessions exist separately.

+    Connect a signaling room to a media session by:

+        Storing session ID in the room.

+        On "join" or "offer", check if a media session exists or create one.

+        Relay media signaling between clients via the session.

+4. Track Management & Media Forwarding

+    Implement handling of incoming media tracks on PeerConnection.OnTrack event.

+    Use your Track abstraction to manage RTP packets.

+    Forward media streams as needed to other participants.

+5. Client Side / Frontend

+    Build HTML + JavaScript that:

+        Connects via WebSocket to signaling server.

+        Exchanges SDP offers/answers and ICE candidates.

+        Captures local media and streams via WebRTC.

+        Displays remote media streams.

+6. Error Handling and Cleanup

+    Gracefully handle errors on signaling and media layers.

+    Close sessions and tracks properly on client disconnect or room empty.

+    Manage resource cleanup.